xiaoyang-sde/knowledge-base/computer-science/computer-systems/machine-level-programming.md

 - Array of data type `T` and length `L`
 - Contigunously allocated region of `L * sizeof(T)` bytes in memory
-- Identifier `A` is also the pointer to the first element
+- Identifier `A` is the pointer to the first element
 - `A[1]` is equivalent to `*(A + 1)`

 #### Access